Jet Ski Tour Phuket Insurance & Damage Policy (2026)

 Quick green flags you should see before starting

-- Briefing includes distance rules (no tailgating, no overtaking unless invited).
+- Briefing includes distance rules, no tailgating and no overtaking unless invited.

-- Guide signals are explained (slow, stop, regroup, hazard ahead).
+- Guide signals are explained, slow, stop, regroup, and hazard ahead.

 - There is a calm-water moment to practice throttle control and turning.